zabdielVR/MyTeam/README.md

 - :open_file_folder:

-# 👋 Hi, I'm @zabdielVR and this prototype project is called MyTeam tool development
+## 👋 Hello this project is called MyTeam tool development

 - 👀 This project provides a solution to portfolio projects to facilitate the different core layers of the business to administration, sales and IT